ash0080/gun.doc.cn/GUN-Todo-Tutorial.md

         if (event.keyCode === 13) {
           // Get the GUN item with the id that we store in the element.
-          // And tell GUN to update the title of the todo item.
+          // And tell GUN to update the title of the todo item. todos.get(element.parentNode.parentNode.id).put({title: element.value})
-          // Notice that we do not need to put the full object (including it's done state).
-          // GUN will only change the title of the item and leaves the other properties (like done) intact. todos.get(element.parentNode.parentNode.id).put({title: element.value})
         }
       }